-Fuel & Lubricants & Supplies These expenses increased approximately \$112,499 (15%).
-Overall fuel costs increased by 16%; the Authority maximized efficiency in scheduling in order to offset the increase in fuel costs.
+Fuel & Lubricants & Supplies - Overall, these expenses increased approximately 422,683 (48%).
+Although the Authority participates in a joint procurement to increase buying power and bid for diesel fuel, the base cost increased from 2.11 per gallon to 4.27 per gallon (resulting in a 102% increase).
+The Authority maximized efficiency in scheduling in order to offset the increase in fuel costs.